baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 ![Login screen shot](./assets/login-observer1.png)

-The response XML file will be found here:
+The results XML file will be found here:

 ```
 .